openframeworks/OFXcodeMenu/README.md

 OFPlugin
 ========

 [OpenFrameworks](http://openframeworks.cc) plugin for Xcode that adds addons to your project.
 Compatible with Xcode 5 and 6 on OS X 10.8+.
+HEAD of this repo is typically paired with the latest Xcode, for older Xcode releases, see the git tags or just checkout OFPlugin at the relevant point in time.

 ![screenshot](screenshot.jpg "it does this")